MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 For Android, import your **android** project in Android Studio and build from there.

 You are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.
-There is no additional setup required.
+There's no additional setup required.
 Look at [Analytics](~/sdk/analytics/react-native.md) and [Crashes](~/sdk/crashes/react-native.md) section for APIs guides and walkthroughs to learn what App Center can do.